Microsoft Entra ID (Azure AD) as SAML IDP for SSO

 Configure SAML on the Application Step 1

-Configure the steps as shown in the picture below and save it.
-Copy the marked lines.
+Configure the URLs as shown in the picture below.

 Configure SAML on the Application Step 2